sofiabarragan/website/content/project/bayes_cap/index.md

 ## Bayesian Model Specification

 In order to understand the respective distributions of immigrant population size, evictions, and mean rental prices in NYC, we fit 3 non-hierarchical Bayesian models with each variable as an outcome.
 In previous iterations, we fit hierarchical models on these same relationships where neighborhood values were grouped by borough.
-We initially felt that the internal diversity of boroughs with respect to housing, demographics, and wealth made it more appropriate as a grouping variable.
+We initially felt that the internal diversity of boroughs with respect to housing, demographics, and wealth made it more appropriate as a grouping variable since it did not cary a coherent set of effects.
 However, we ultimately saw that the non-hierarchical models we fit were largely comparable to their hierarchical counterparts.
-Further, we considered how even though there is a dramatic internal diversity in boroughs their effects on our outcomes were still sufficiently meaningful to warrant a true statistical adjustment.
+Additionally, we found that borough-level policies and housing plans did have meaningful effects on eviction and rental prices.
+As such, we have decided it should be considered as a covariate we adjust for, rather than a grouping variable.

 We list our non-hierarchical models and their predictors below: